sqlobject/sqlobject/docs/SQLObject.rst

 There are several object-relational mappers (ORM) for Python.
-We honestly can't comment deeply on the quality of those packages, but I'll try to place SQLObject in perspective.
+We honestly can't comment deeply on the quality of those packages, but we'll try to place SQLObject in perspective.

-SQLObject uses new-style classes extensively.
-The resultant objects have a new-style feel as a result -- setting attributes has side effects (it changes the database), and defining classes has side effects (through the use of metaclasses).
+Objects have built-in magic -- setting attributes has side effects (it changes the database), and defining classes has side effects (through the use of metaclasses).
 Attributes are generally exposed, not marked private, knowing that they can be made dynamic or write-only later.

-SQLObject creates objects that feel similar to normal Python objects (with the semantics of new-style classes).
+SQLObject creates objects that feel similar to normal Python objects.
 An attribute attached to a column doesn't look different than an attribute that's attached to a file, or an attribute that is calculated.
 It is a specific goal that you be able to change the database without changing the interface, including changing the scope of the database, making it more or less prominent as a storage mechanism.

 This is in contrast to some ORMs that provide a dictionary-like interface to the database (for example, PyDO_).
 The dictionary